Milo Yiannopoulos comes to Cal Poly, protests ensue - Mustang News

 “That’s one less person who follows his hateful rhetoric who will be listening to him,” Welisch said.

-Brian Kennelly, a Cal Poly French professor and the adviser for the Cal Poly College Republicans, applauded the administration’s decision as a litmus test for its commitment to free speech.
+Brian Kennelly, a Cal Poly French professor and the advisor for the Cal Poly College Republicans, applauded the administration’s decision as a litmus test for its commitment to free speech.

 “I’m extremely proud of the administration that so far has not backed down, and that they are supporting this event,” Kennelly said.

-Kennelly added that while some of the substance of Yiannopoulos’ words may be hateful, what’s really important is that he may be heard.
+Kennelly added that while some of the substance of Yiannopoulos’s words may be hateful, what’s really important is that he may be heard.

 Ultimately the protests, while tense, remained non-violent.
 However, law enforcement took no chances.